mmistakes/minimal-mistakes/_portfolio/1-autobac.md

 ## Summary

   **Autobac** was an UnB project.
-The goal of the project was to develop a machine capable of analyzing an Antibiogram autonomously and print a report of the test.
+The project's goal was to develop machine capable of analyzing an Antibiogram autonomously and print a report of the test.

 ## Problem